 This method is similar to sanding but removes only paint and not wood.
 Paint the piece and let it dry to the point that the pain is tacky.
 Use a scraper to scrape the paint off in the places paint would usually chip off.
 You can work with multiple layers/colors of paint.

-Another fantastic way to add character to your piece.
-It’s perfect for soft aged wood effect and best used on raw wood.
+Another fantastic way to add character to your piece and create that distressed wood look.
+It’s perfect for soft aged/old wood effect and best used on raw wood.